appblue/emacs-config/README.md

 After download, files should be extracted to `~/.emacs.d/HyperSpec` folder to match SLIME configuration related to HyperSpec location that we have set up in previous steps.

 > Note: please check following legal stuff before downloading HyperSpec from LispWorks: [http://www.lispworks.com/documentation/HyperSpec/Front/Help.htm#Legal]

+## Clojure support

+I have incorporated and adapted Emacs customizations for Clojure + Cider REPL integration from the repository that in mentioned in the really great book "Clojure for the Brave and True" : [https://github.com/flyingmachine/emacs-for-clojure/]